ddiston/ddiston/README.md

 - ⚙ I’m currently working on several personal projects to build out my portfolio
 - 👨‍🎓 Education:

+>
->        - BSc Graduate in Health Sciences (Epidemiology/Statistics) from Brock University
+>        - Honours BSc Graduate in Health Sciences (Epidemiology/Statistics) from Brock University
 >        - Diploma Graudate in Data Science from BrainStation
+>
+>        - Master of Music (Opera Performance) from the University of Toronto
+>        - Honours Bachelor of Music (Vocal Performance) from Western University (UWO)

 - 👓 I'm currently looking for work